How You’re Screwing Up Your Long Runs

 For beginner and intermediate runners (i.e. those of us without 5+ years of steady distance running under our belts), going out for long runs each weekend isn’t something our body is accustomed to.

-Add to that the fact that these long runs aren’t taking place in a vacuum – they are part of a structured, but at times intense, training schedule.
+Add to this the fact that these long runs aren’t taking place in a vacuum – they are part of a structured, but at times intense, training schedule.

-This means that sometimes you’ll rock up to your long runs and already be sore and tired.
+This means that sometimes you’ll rock up to your long runs and already be sore with tired legs.

 Side note: as you get into longer long runs, you should be mindful of runner’s nipple – chafing that begins to irritate after hours of running!